Mbed-TLS/mbedtls/.github/ISSUE_TEMPLATE/bug_report.md

 ### Actual behavior

-NOTE: if the actual behaviour evokes memory corruption (like a crash or an error from a memory checker), then the bug should be assumed to have security implications (until proven otherwise), and we ask what you report it privately, see the note at the some of this template.
+**WARNING:* if the actual behaviour suggests memory corruption (like a crash or an error from a memory checker), then the bug should be assumed to have security implications (until proven otherwise), and we ask what you report it privately, see the note at the top of this template.

 ### Steps to reproduce